SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Recap: Seven Shortcomings of AI for Content Moderation

 - The fact that the world changes over time is an intrinsic barrier to the effectiveness of the AI techniques used in content moderation: machine learning and fingerprint matching.
-- Policymaking will remain an extremely challenging aspect of content moderation because social media is a site of political contestation.
-AI has no role in this essentially human activity.

 #### A Problem of Their Own Making